Hyperbolic Fine-Tuning for Large Language Models: Hyperbolic Fine-Tuning for LLMs

-We consider two transformations in our design, with $\mathbf{u}$ representing both $\mathbf{x}$ and $\mathbf{y}$: (1) $\mathbf{u}_*^H = \mathbf{u}_s$.
-(2) $\mathbf{u}_*^H = \mathbf{u}$.
-The first transformation only modifies the space-like dimension in special relativity, akin to a Lorentz rotation.
-The second transformation affects both time-like and space-like dimensions, similar to a Lorentz boost.
-In both cases, it can be verified that $\mathbf{LLR}(BA, \mathbf{x}^H) \in \mathcal{L}^n$.
+where $\mathbf{x}_s^H$ is the space-like component of $\mathbf{x}^H$, i.e., $\mathbf{x}_s^H=\mathbf{x}_{[1:n]}^H$ without the first time-like dimension $\mathbf{x}_{[0:1]}^H$.
+The operators $\Pi_{\exp}^K$ and $\Pi_{\log}^K$ represent projections from Euclidean space to hyperbolic space and from hyperbolic space to Euclidean space, respectively.
+The detailed formulas are provided in Appendix~\ref{appendix:exponential_and_logarithmic_map}.
+It can be verified that $\mathbf{LLR}(BA, \mathbf{x}^H) \in \mathcal{L}^n$, ensuring that our transformation remains within the Lorentz model of hyperbolic space.
+This transformation primarily affects the space-like dimensions, functioning similarly to a pseudo-Lorentz rotation~\cite{chen2021fully}.
 The linear transformation is inspired by hyperbolic neural networks~\citep{chen2021fully,yang2024hypformer,dai2021hyperbolic}.
-For efficient integration with LLMs, the transformation removes normalization and non-linear activation term in \citep{chen2021fully}, varying curvatures in \citep{yang2024hypformer}, and orthogonal constraints in \citep{dai2021hyperbolic}.
-Our main contribution lies in applying hyperbolic low-rank adaptation for LLMs, while the specific linear transformation itself is flexible—other transformations on the manifold could also be compatible with our approach.
+For efficient integration with LLMs, the transformation removes normalization and non-linear activation terms in \citep{chen2021fully}, varying curvatures in \cite{yang2024hypformer}, and orthogonal constraints in \citep{dai2021hyperbolic}.
+Our main contribution lies in applying hyperbolic low-rank adaptation for LLMs, while the specific linear transformation itself is flexible, and other transformations on the manifold could also be compatible with our approach.

-In summary, our proposed method, \method, initially uses the exponential map to project the original Euclidean representation into hyperbolic space, applies a low-rank Lorentz transformation, and then employs the logarithmic map to revert to Euclidean space.
 By adapting in the hyperbolic domain, \method captures more complex hierarchical relationships than traditional Euclidean-based methods, as detailed in Proposition~\ref{prop:hyp_effectiveness}.
 Additionally, the low-rank nature of the adaptation matrices ${A}$ and ${B}$ promotes parameter efficiency, making \method well-suited for LLMs.

-\textbf{Time Complexity} \method has similar theoretical time complexity as the Euclidean LoRA, which is $\mathcal{O}(r \cdot (d+k))$, where $d$ and $k$ represent the input and output dimensions, respectively.
-However, in practical implementation, \method introduces additional computations due to the logarithmic and exponential maps.
-These additional operations, nevertheless, can be completed within $\mathcal{O}(N)$ where the N is the number of input tokens.
+\textbf{Time Complexity Analysis.} \method has similar theoretical time complexity as the Euclidean LoRA, which is $\mathcal{O}(r \cdot (d+k))$, where $d$ and $k$ represent the input and output dimensions, respectively.
+However, in practical implementation, \method introduces additional computations due to the space mapping.
+These additional operations, nevertheless, can be completed within $\mathcal{O}(N)$ where $N$ is the number of input tokens.